 Levis is tied for second nationally with seven passes of 40 or more yards, and freshman receivers Dane Key and Barion Brown are starting to come on, along with Virginia Tech transfer Tayvion Robinson.

 Also, senior running back Chris Rodriguez Jr. is set to return against Ole Miss after missing the first four games this season.
 He has rushed for 2,740 yards and 26 touchdowns in his career and should help balance out the Wildcats' offense.

 One of the adjustments Scangarello made with Levis this offseason was changing his footwork in the shotgun to receive the snap with his left foot forward instead of his right foot forward.
 Burrow made a similar adjustment when he was at LSU, Scangarello said, not to mention Matt Ryan when he was with the Atlanta Falcons.

-Will Levis airs it out for 70-yard touchdown
+Kentucky QB Will Levis airs it out 70 yards for a touchdown to Barion Brown.

 Before Scangarello took the Kentucky job this offseason, he did a video call with Levis to talk to him about those plans and make sure he was onboard.